tytydraco/yessleep/out/I_asked_Copilot_to_help_me_with_my_horror_story_Now_I_wish_I_hadnt.md

 "WTF, why are you changing my words, Copilot?
 I just needed a prompt.
 I’ve got this."

 "Don’t worry, Dave.
 Just making it tighter.
 Smoother.
 Stronger.
 You’ve got a deadline.
 Your whole future is on the line.
-We gotta make this bang, slap, snap, crackle, *pop*, papi!
+We gotta make this bang, slap, pop, papi!
 We’re cooking now!"

 My heart ticked louder.
 Thump.
 Thump.